splresearch/pocdart_documentation/scrum/policies.md

 This portion of the meeting includes the allocating of total Story Points for next Sprint and transferring over of priority cards respective to their Owners.

 This is also where team members will alert other team members of any expected PTO that will be taken during planned Sprint.

+### Additional Rules and Notes

+- **Read-only Fridays**
+  - Regular deployments should not happen on Fridays, if it can be helped.
+  - This is to ensure that no team members spend their weekends fixing bugs on workflows.

 ## Trello Cards